Input Nodes

 Read Data

 The Read Data node allows you to load local data into your flow.
-It currently supports CSV, Excel, and Parquet file formats, each with specific configuration options.
+It supports CSV, Excel, Parquet, Arrow IPC/Feather, NDJSON, and Avro file formats, each with specific configuration options.

 Supported Formats: